 • Second offense: $50 fine plus additional fees.

-• Overall cost can significantly exceed the base fine.
+• Total cost can exceed the base fine.

-California law emphasizes safety, ensuring that nothing obstructs the driver’s view, thereby minimizing distractions and potential accidents.
-Compliance is crucial to avoid these fines.
+California law prioritizes safety, so nothing obstructs the driver’s view through direct law, thus minimizing distractions and accidents.
+Compliance is essential to avoid these fines and safe driving practices, as some infractions may be considered a correctable violation.

 Steps to Take After Receiving a Rearview Obstruction Citation

-After receiving a citation for a rearview mirror obstruction, follow these steps to address the issue effectively.
+After receiving a rearview obstruction citation, follow these steps to address the issue effectively and comply with local laws.

 • Note the specific law or code violated.